dmfrodrigues/feup-lpoo-proj/docs/README.md

 ### [Switch Statements](https://refactoring.guru/smells/switch-statements)

 This is a smell found in the ArenaController and MoveHeroCommand classes.
 In the first case, it may not be possible to get rid of the smell since the player input needs to be translated to actions in the code and conditional statements are the only way to do this.
 For the other situation, a possible solution would be to use the refactoring technique [Replace Conditional with Polymorphism](https://refactoring.guru/replace-conditional-with-polymorphism), although this may be a bit excessive.
+In the first case, the smell remains.
+In the second, the proposed refactoring was used.

 #### In factories